MKeerthanraj/RookieMate/README.md

 # RookieMate

+# App might not work currently due to server API error, we are working on it so please consider.

 ## Skilling and Scaling remote education.
 Our Idea mainly Focuses on solving challenges in today’s remote classrooms.
 This project is our Endeavour to assist students and faculty in self-assessment, making new connections and  sharing their vision which is missing is today’s online learning.